EpiJunkie/terraform-snippets/terraform/modules/lambda_layer_generator/README.md

-# lambda_layer_generator_unix_binary
+# lambda_layer_generator

-This module creates a Lambda Layer zip package containing unix binaries available on a base Amazon Linux (v1) image which is the same OS that Lambdas run on their host environment.
+This module creates a Lambda Layer zip package containing unix binaries, Python 3.6 modules, or a terraform binary layer.
+Uses a base Amazon Linux (v1) image which is the same OS that Lambdas run on their host environment.
 Then it uploads that zip package as a Lambda Layer resource in AWS.

+The `build_type` variable can be set to three valid values: 'unix', 'python36', or 'terraform'.

+- 'unix' uses `yum` to download unix binaries and library files for the final Lambda Layer zip package.
+- 'python36' uses Python 3.6's `pip` to download modules for the final Lambda Layer zip package.
+- 'terraform' uses `wget` to determine the latest stable terraform version and download the Linux binary and repackage it for the final Lambda Layer zip package.

-Use the `yum_packages_to_include` variable to specify the exact `yum` packages desired in the Lambda Layer.
+Use the `packages_to_include` variable to specify the, exact `yum` packages when using 'unix' as the `build_type` OR the exact Python 3.6 modules as available in `pip`, desired in the Lambda Layer.
 If you need to find exactly what packages names to use, run Docker:

 ```
 docker run -it amazonlinux:2017.03 /bin/bash